ckoehler/buddy-up/README.md

 Pair up a group of people without (much) repetition.
 And keep doing it, we keep history!

+## Installation

+Head to the [Releases](https://github.com/ckoehler/buddy-up/releases/latest) and download the binary for your platform.

 ## How to Use

 `buddy --help` has good info.